taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 * to engage with historical context and in questioning the status quo, both in and out of science;

-* to develop a theory and methodology for field neuroscience, which would complement laboratory neuroscience by verifying the ethological validity of behaviour studies and of humane research techniques; and
+* to develop theories and methodologies for field neuroscience, which would complement laboratory neuroscience by verifying the ethological validity of behaviour studies and of humane research techniques; and

 * to connect how we study the brain to the subjective experience of living with one.